Here is something that you and I know to be true: progressive values and policies are better for people than conservative values and policies.

 Progressives need to start reaching the general public with the truth as well as each other.
 We need to start working together to fund and build the organizational infrastructure to develop and test messaging, then coordinate the use of messaging, train speakers, employ pundits, develop media channels, etc.

-is a site that rounds up California political news, from a progressive perspective.
+California Progress Report is a site that rounds up California political news, from a progressive perspective.
 Frank Russo left to take a staff position in the Assembly, and the site is now operated by the Consumer Federation of California Foundation.
 This is an important component of infrastructure, but CFC is looking for funding to maintain and expand it.
-Calitics

 Leave a comment and let me know which organizations, etc. I missed.